Covexit/covexit/README.md

 `./backend/manage.py runserver`.
 At this point, if all the commands were entered correctly, we should see an instance of a Django application running on this address — http://localhost:8000.
 Make sure to apply migrations every now and then, the console should tell you if there are unapplied migrations.

+## Creating a superuser

+Once you have done the above steps, run `pipenv run ./backend/manage.py createsuperuser` in the project root when prompted insert the data like email, password, etc. After that is done you can run the server with `make` in project root and go to http://localhost:8000/admin, login there and see a representation of the database.

+## Accessing the API Docs

+When the server is started, you can go to http://localhost:8000/api/v1/ to see a few of the endpoints.
+There you can see a representation of the data that is accessible via API.
+For some you might need an authorisation token.
+If you want to see these you will have to use a browser plugin like ModHeader, and set a `Authorization: Token [your token]` header.
+In the admin view there is also a row for "Tokens", click that and you can access your authentication token.